 - Happily Married: To Big Barda.

 - Heroic Willpower: He has resisted every single attempt of Darkseid trying to break his spirit.
-It is even implied that Scott is the Anthropomorphic Personification of freedom and willpower.
+Y'know, he is the Anthropomorphic Personification of freedom.

 - Legacy Character

 - Meaningful Name: He is the world's greatest escape artist.